cmu-delphi/delphi-epidata/docs/api/covidcast-signals/indicator-combination.md

 sensors are never available in a given region.
 The result is that combined indicator values for that region that may be on a completely different scale from values in other regions with additional observed sensors.
-This can only be overcome by regularizing / pooling information across space.
+This can only be overcome by regularizing or pooling information across space.
 Note that a very similar problem occurs when a sensor is unavailable for a very long period of time (so long that recent imputation is inadvisable and avoided by setting $$T = 7$$ days).

-We deal with this problem by *geographic imputation* where we impute values from regions that share a higher level of aggregation (e.g., the mean observed score in an MSA / state), or by imputing values from megacounties (since the counties in question are missing and hence should be reflected in the rest of state estimate).
-The order in which we try to perform geographic imputations is first attempting to impute from observed values from megacounties, followed by median observed values in the geographic hierarchy (county, MSA, and state), followed finally by the median observed value over the entire country if all the previous imputation attempts fail.
-This imputation order is chosen among different options by evaluating their effectiveness to mimic the actual observed values in validation experiments.
+We deal with this problem by *geographic imputation*, where we impute values from regions that share a higher level of aggregation (e.g., the median observed score in an MSA or state), or by imputing values from megacounties (since the counties in question are missing and hence should be reflected in the rest of state estimate).
+The order in which we look to perform geographic imputations is observed values from megacounties, followed by median observed values in the geographic hierarchy (county, MSA, state, or country).
+We chose this imputation sequence among different options by evaluating their effectiveness to mimic the actual observed sensor values in validation experiments.

 ### Standard Errors